wpic/jjunit/README.md

+THIS PROJECT IS DEPRECATED.
+This project is no longer being maintained.
+We are using NodeJS/Express for mocking.

 ## What's this for?

 Very small and fast and easy edit http server for mocking api and testing HTML components in your projects.